wpswings/membership-for-woocommerce/README.txt

 Requires at least: 5.0
 Tested up to: 6.1.1
 WC requires at least: 4.0.0
-WC tested up to: 7.1.0
+WC tested up to: 7.2.2
-Stable tag: 2.1.6
+Stable tag: 2.1.7
 Requires PHP: 7.3.5 or higher
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Membership For WooCommerce Plugin provides a restriction on access to any facility and adds recurring revenue by engaging customers.
+Membership for WooCommerce Plugin provides a restriction on access to any facility and adds recurring revenue by engaging customers.

 == Description ==